 Orange Center School District, participates in the National School Lunch, Breakfast Program, and Child and Adult Food Program.
 Orange Center will continue to participate in the Community Eligibility Program, as well.
 All enrolled children at Orange Center will be eligible to receive breakfast, lunch, and supper meals at no charge (free).
-Breakfast is served from 7:30 a.m. till 8:15 a.m.
+Breakfast is served from 7:30 a.m. until 8:15 a.m.
 All students are required to eat in the cafeteria, even if eating a sack lunch brought from home.
 All drinks or food must be consumed in the cafeteria.
 Food items brought from home should only be single servings and not shared with other students.
 Drinking water is available in the cafeteria, all offices, classrooms, and on the playground.
 Beverages from home will be allowed at breakfast, lunch, or supper in the cafeteria only.
+Parents/Guardians may drop off a lunch for their child if they choose.
+However, meals delivered through delivery services, like Doordash or Grubhub are not permitted.